Eston201/UniformSearch-8_Puzzle/README.md

 # UniformSearch-8_Puzzle
-Using uniform search as well as BFS to solve the 8-Puzzle Game;
+Using uniform cost search as well as BFS to solve the 8-Puzzle Game;